mendix/docs/content/appstore/modules/deep-link.md

 ### 2.7 Constants (Optional)

 * **IndexPage** – In special cases—for example, when you want to load a specific theme or bypass a certain single sign-on page—you can modify this constant to redirect to another index page like `index3.html` or `index-mytheme.html`.
-* **LoginLocation**
-	* If a user-credentials are required but are not present in the session, the user will get redirected to this location.
-The LoginLocation-value can either be fully-qualified 'https://myapp.xyz.com/mylogin.html' or relative to the site '../mylogin.html'.
-If LoginLocation is empty, the default Mendix built-in login page is used.
+* **LoginLocation** – If user credentials are required but are not present in the session, the user will get redirected to this location.
+This constant's value can either be fully qualified (for example, `https://myapp.xyz.com/mylogin.html`) or relative to the site (for example, `../mylogin.html`).
+If the constant value is empty, the default built-in Mendix login page is used.
-	* To make sure that, after having logged in, the user gets sent back to original deeplink-url, append `&f=true&cont=` to LoginLocation, for instance: `../mylogin.html&f=true&cont=`.
+	* To make sure the end-user gets sent back to original deep link URL after having logged in, append `&f=true&cont=` to the constant (for example, `../mylogin.html&f=true&cont=`)
-	* When the application is using SSO, and the user should be redirected to the deep link again, use either `https://myapp.xyz.com/SSO/login?a=MyApp&f=true&cont=` or `../SSO/login?f=true&cont=`.
+	* When the app is using SSO and the end-user should be redirected to the deep link again, use either `https://myapp.xyz.com/SSO/login?a=MyApp&f=true&cont=` or `../SSO/login?f=true&cont=`